This website uses cookies for a better browsing experience.

 Corporate Governance System

 In order to enhance the supervisory role of the Board of Directors and improve the speed of decision-making by delegating authority to directors and operating officers, Oiles Corporation became a company with an Audit and Supervisory Committee in June 2024.
 The Board of Directors makes decisions on important management matters and supervises the execution of business by directors.
-As of the end of June 2025, the Board of Directors consisted of nine directors, including one female director (four of the directors are independent outside directors).
+As of the end of June 2026, the Board of Directors consisted of eight directors, including two female director (four of the directors are independent outside directors).
 The Audit and Supervisory Committee has created a system to collaborate with the accounting auditor and the Internal Audit Dept., which includes internal controls.
 In addition, one employee has been assigned to assist the Audit and Supervisory Committee in its duties.

 Since June 2003, the Company has adopted an operating officer system to clarify the separation of the execution of business and supervision/monitoring in order to enhance the functioning of the Board of Directors through faster and more efficient decision-making regarding our management strategy.
-Moreover, since March 2023, we have appointed operating officers as heads of divisions.
+Moreover, since April 2023, we have appointed operating officers as heads of divisions.
 This clarifies the roles and responsibilities of directors and the executive departments, promoting enhanced management supervision and the flexible execution of business.

 Corporate Governance System